7 maart 2023

 Probation period in the Netherlands

-Are you considering a job in the Netherlands?
+Are you considering to hire within or get a job in the Netherlands?
 If so, you should be aware of the probation period.
 In most situations, this is a part of the employment agreement.
 This probation period is an important part of the employment process, as it allows employers to assess an employee’s suitability for the job.
 It also gives the employee the chance to evaluate the job and decide if it, and the team, is the right fit for them.
 In this blog post, we’ll take a look at the probation period in the Netherlands and what it entails.
 We’ll also discuss the rights and obligations of both the employer and employee during the probation period.
 Finally, we’ll look at some tips to make sure your probation period is a success.

 What the probation period entails